Backcountry Portable Power Sources

 All manufacturers rate how long a solar panel will take to charge a given battery pack, but it's important to remember that those specs are based on ideal sun conditions.
 During the fall, sunlight is rarely optimal.
 Also, proper/improper positioning of solar panels greatly affects their ability to produce power.
 By simply laying a panel on the ground versus propping it up on a 45-degree angle can double charge times, so take the time to ensure your panels are positioned to capture the most amount of sun possible.

-A good rule of thumb is to try to reduce the time needed to recharge a battery pack to 8 hours or less to ensure you always have power when you need it.
+A good rule of thumb is to try to reduce the time needed to recharge a battery pack to 8 hours or less to ensure you always have reliable portable power sources.

 Because keeping all of our equipment powered is critical, we don’t like to bring the bare minimum of battery power.
 In the Mountain West, you never know when a storm might roll in and shut down your solar system while you’re out hunting.